deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 the touchscreen mounted on the inside of his wrist, entering the suit release code with shaking fingers.

-"Suit off, Warhorse."
+"Suit off, WARHORSE."
 Hargreaves echoed, and Adam nodded, glad to follow Powell's example.
 He entered the code, the pelvic seal disengaged and he leant forward and thrust his arms over his head.
 Doyle reached up from behind to disconnect the hoses, then moved round to the front and